-- 1. Format: PDF documents only with commenting enabled. - 2.
+- 1. Format: - a.
+PDF documents only with commenting enabled. - b.
+Each report must have a title page that contains the school name, team name, and advisors name.
+Captain and Advisor must sign the title page. - c.
+No links to external sites, videos, etc. shall be included.
+A good rule of thumb is that any material that would not function should the materials be printed must be excluded - 2.
 Size: All of the documents submitted to the committee from a specific team for scoring shall not exceed a combined 700MB of file size. - 3.
 Name: following the naming convention [School Name][Team designation: either X or A][Report type: either "Design_Report", "Design_Log", or "Cost_Estimate_Report".pdf - a.
-Examples: South_Harmin_Institute_of_Engineering_X_Design_Report.pdf South_Harmin_Institute_of_Engineering_A_Design_Log.pdf South_Harmin_Institute_of_Engineering_A_Cost_Estimate_Report.pdf - 4.
+Examples: South_Harmin_Institute_of_Engineering_X_Design_Report.pdf South_Harmin_Institute_of_Engineering_A_Design_Log.pdf South_Harmin_Institute_of_Engineering_A_Cost_Estimate_Report.pdf - b.
+The competition year may be added to the end of the naming convention. - 4.
 Sharing settings: the schools must provide the report with the Google Drive share settings that allow editors to add people and change the permissions. - 5.
 Downloading settings: the schools must provide the report with the default Google Drive share settings that will allow the P-126 Committee to download the documents.

-Once you have shared your reports with the official Google account please send a confirmation email to both the Google account to confirm that your documents have been received.
+Once you have shared your reports with the official Google account please send a confirmation email to asabe.iqs@gmail.com to confirm that your documents have been received.
 Please allow some time before the due date for you to correct any issues that have been found during the sharing process.